kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

 set to `True` when the component is installed and running successfully, and `False` when it is not.
 The Istio module will not attempt to restart workloads if the restarter component is not ready, and will log Processing message instead.

-If the restarter component failed to start after a certain time, or after a number of restarts, the Istio module will set the `RestarterComponentReady` condition to `False`, and will log an Error message.
+If the restarter component failed to start after a certain time, or after a number of restarts, the Istio module will set the `RestarterComponentReady` condition to `False`, apply proper Condition description and log an error.

 From now on, the Istio module will not change the CR status based on the restart status of workloads, but will only reflect the state of the restarter component.